Giuliano Alesi

-Giuliano Ryu Alesi (born 20 September 1999) is a French-Japanese racing driver.
-He is the son of Japanese former actress Kumiko Goto and former Formula One driver Jean Alesi.
+Giuliano Ryu Alesi (born 20 September 1999) is a French professional racing driver.
+He is the son of French racing driver and Formula One Grand Prix winner Jean Alesi and Japanese actress and TV personality Kumiko Goto.

 Career

 Karting

 Born in Avignon, Alesi began karting in 2013 before competing in the KF3 category in 2013 where he finished 14th overall and the KFJ category in 2014 with Baby Race SRL, finishing 28th in the standings.

 French F4 Championship

 In March 2015, it was announced that Alesi would step up from karting to cars in the 2015 season.
 In the first race, he took pole position and took victory as well as setting the fastest lap.
 He secured two more victories and two junior victories and finished second in the junior category and fourth in the overall standings.

 GP3 Series

 2016

 In December 2015, Alesi took part in GP3 post-season testing with Arden International and Jenzer Motorsport.
 That same month, it was announced that Alesi would race in the 2016 season.
 In February 2016, it was announced that Alesi would race with Trident.
 After several races at the back of the grid, he scored his first point in GP3 Series in the feature race of Spa-Francorchamps.